The Best Takeoff Software for Construction in 2026

 Additional Features

-Lastly, some takeoff products may also be equipped with bidding or project management tools; some may even be integrated components of complete construction management software suites.
+Lastly, some takeoff products may also be equipped with bidding or estimating tools; some may even be integrated components of complete construction management software suites.
 We won’t cover features beyond takeoff and estimating, but know that this software comes in many forms.
-Several of the products we review below, such as PlanSwift and On Center, offer much more than just takeoff.
+Several of the products we review below, such as PlanSwift and On-Screen Takeoff (by On Center), are part of the broader ConstructConnect ecosystem and offer advanced estimating and bidding modules that go well beyond simple takeoff.
 Explore these and other products to see whether any features outside of takeoff and estimating will help improve the efficiency of your business.

 Construction Takeoff Software Cost